FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/varnish.md

 # app/config/config.yml

 fos_http_cache:
-  http_cache:
+  proxy_client:
     varnish:
-      ips: 123.123.123.1:6081, 123.123.123.2
+      servers: 123.123.123.1:6060, 123.123.123.2
-      host: yourwebsite.com
+      base_url: yourwebsite.com
 ```

+* **servers**: Comma separated list of IP addresses or host name of your
+  varnish servers.
+The port those servers will be contacted defaults to
+  6081, you can specify different ports with the :<port> notation.
-* **host**: This must match the web host clients are using when connecting to varnish.
+* **base_url**: This must match the web host clients are using when connecting
+  to varnish.
+Optionally can contain a base path to your application.
+Used for
-  You will not notice if this is mistyped, but cache invalidation will never happen.
+  invalidation with paths.
+You will not notice if this is mistyped, but cache
-* **ips**: List of IP addresses of your varnish servers.
-Comma separated.
-* **port**: The port varnish is listening on for incoming web connections.
+  invalidation will never happen.

 **TODO: MOVE** When using ESI, you will want to purge individual fragments.
 To generate the
 corresponding ``_internal`` route, inject the ``http_kernel`` into your controller and